AntonRize/WILL/Predictions.md

   <p>
     Wide binary systems couple to the horizon via a distinct <em>kinematic</em>
-    resonance channel, predicting a gravity boost factor different from the galactic (structural) one:
+    resonance channel, predicting a boost factor different from the galactic (structural) one:
   </p>
   <div class="eq-box">